-With the media constantly paying close attention to the situation in southern Israel and Gaza, many tourists are questioning if it’s safe to travel in Israel now, and what it’s like to be in Israel at this time.
+With the media constantly paying close attention to the situation in southern Israel, Gaza, and the West Bank, many tourists are questioning if it’s safe to travel in Israel now, and what it’s like to be in Israel at this time.
 In this article we’ll try to run through facts about the situation.
-We’ll give you the information you need to make a decision.
-Ultimately it is safe to travel in Israel, though nervous travelers are encouraged to consider joining a package trip.
-The situation in the south of the country is not affecting tourists who are traveling in the country.
+Ultimately, it is safe to travel in Israel, though nervous travelers are encouraged to consider joining a package trip.
+The situation in the south of the country doesn’t affect tourists who are traveling in most areas of Israel.
 That being said, you should always be sure to check and adhere to your country’s travel advisories.

 In order to keep updated on all the latest news, subscribe to our newsletter down below.

 Israel is in a continuous state of conflict with Hezbollah in Lebanon and Hamas in Gaza.
 Every once in a while, after the conflict starts brewing, there is a small “war” or operation.
 During these small wars, rockets are fired at Israel.
 The rockets are generally fired at the south or north of Israel, depending on who the conflict is with.
-At times, the rockets hit more central parts of Israel.
-Fortunately, Israel has an awesome defense system called the Iron Dome which intercepts rockets.
+Occasionally, rockets are aimed at more central parts of Israel.
+Israel has a very effective defense system called the Iron Dome, which intercepts rockets.
 As an extra caution, there are sirens in specific areas to warn citizens to take cover in a bomb shelter, or a “miklat.”
 In usual times, these operations occur no more than once or twice a year for a couple of days.

 Is it Safe to Travel in Israel Now?

 Despite what you see in the news, Israel is actually a very safe country to travel to.
 It’s easy to associate all of Israel with Gaza and the West Bank.
-This is mostly what shows on the news.
-But, you must remember that these aren’t areas where most people live.
+But you must remember that these aren’t areas where most people live.
 They certainly aren’t the areas that travelers visit.
-The main tourist areas- Tel Aviv, Jerusalem, Haifa, the Negev, Dead Sea, and Galilee, remain as safe as always.
+The main tourist areas- Tel Aviv, Jerusalem, the Negev, Nazareth, the Dead Sea – remain as safe as always.

 It’s understandable to be cautious about traveling to Israel considering how the conflict appears on world news.
 However, it’s statistically very safe to travel in Israel.
 Personal safety in Israel is always incredibly high and crime very low, especially when compared to many Western countries and cities.
-In an ironic way, coming and traveling in Israel is safer than staying at home in the UK, USA, or most other Western Countries.
+In regards to crime, traveling in Israel is actually safer than staying at home in the UK, USA, or most other western countries.

-- The Foreign and Commonwealth Office (FCO) advise against all travel specific areas – to Gaza, the Sheba’a Farms and Ghajjar and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town and east of Route 98 along the Syrian border.
+- The Foreign and Commonwealth Office (FCO) advises against all travel to Gaza, the Sheba’a Farms and Ghajjar, and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town and east of Route 98 along the Syrian border.
 Non-essential travel to the city of Nablus, Joseph’s Tomb, and the Balata and New Askar refugee camps near Nablus is strongly discouraged.
 These are not regions or areas typically visited by tourists visiting Israel.

 - The US State Department does not advise tourists against traveling to Israel but does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and warns against travel to Gaza.”
 They also advise travelers to stay cautious in the Old City and when traveling to the West Bank.